aptech/docs/docs/CR-dbGetConnectOptions.rst

     :returns: options (*string*), containing the connection options for the specified database connection.

 Remarks
 -------

-If you have not set any connection options with dbSetConnectOptions, then this function will return an empty string.
-For a full list of options see dbSetConnectOptions.
+If you have not set any connection options with :func:`dbSetConnectOptions`, then this function will return an empty string.
+For a full list of options see :func:`dbSetConnectOptions`.

+.. seealso:: :func:`dbSetConnectOptions`